ThisIsAntonio/FullStackOpen/part0/Diagram_0.6.md

-# Sequence Diagram for Exercise 0.6
+# Sequence Diagram for Exercise 0.6: New note in Single page app diagram

 ```mermaid
 sequenceDiagram